-According to Preti, it’s not just that products for keeping smells at bay have gotten better — we’ve also gotten better at using them.
-While your grandad may not approve of (or understand) your daily grooming regimen, he should at least appreciate how much better our public spaces smell as a result.
-“Things are much different from when I used to ride it as a kid in New York — you don’t pick up a lot of bad odors nowadays.
-Armpit odor used to be a lot more prevalent — I used to ride the subways in the summertime in Manhattan during the late 50s and early 60s, and I distinctly remember noticing the odor much more back in those days.”
+Preti further explained to us that it’s not just that products for keeping smells at bay have gotten better — we’ve also gotten better at using them.
+While your grandad may not approve of (or understand) your more involved daily grooming regimen, he should at least appreciate how much better our public spaces smell as a result.
+“Things are much different from when I used to ride public transportation as a kid in New York — you don’t pick up a lot of bad odors nowadays,” Preti told us.
+“Armpit odor used to be a lot more prevalent — I used to ride the subways in the summertime in Manhattan during the late 50s and early 60s, and I distinctly remember noticing the odor much more back in those days.”

 The main area that might still be cause for concern is your mouth, with chronic halitosis (that is, nasty breath) still plaguing up to 10 percent of many populations.
 If you’re worried you’re one of these people, one trick is to lick your wrist, wait ten seconds, then sniff the patch you licked: If it smells, chances are, so does your breath.
-An even more reliable method, says Preti, is simply to ask someone.
+An even more reliable method, of course, is simply to ask someone.

 This, in fact, is true of any concern you have regarding your various bodily odors, be it mouth, foot, armpit or even groin (okay, maybe not groin.
 Just wash it).
-“Find somebody you know and trust and ask them,” says Preti.
+“Find somebody you know and trust and ask them,” was Preti’s advice.
 “If they tell you that you don’t smell bad, then most likely, you don’t have anything to worry about.”

 Just remember, if they tell you that you smell fine while backing away with their eyes watering, you may want to try asking somebody else.